-We've worked with Jason Brannan, Head of Strategic and Operational Human Resources at North West Boroughs Healthcare NHS Foundation Trust to discuss the changing landscape of HR roles and specifically the rise of the employee relations officer.
+We've worked with Jason Brannan, Assistant Director of Human Resources & Organisational Development Services at North West Boroughs Healthcare NHS Foundation Trust to discuss the changing landscape of HR roles and specifically the rise of the employee relations officer.

 Everyone has heard of Human Resources, it’s a job role we’re all familiar with.
 In the past, this role revolved around policy and process, rather than getting involved deeper into the business itself.
 Nowadays however, the HR function is no longer an administrative role, nor the proverbial ‘rich tea and sympathy’, or the perceived role of recruitment and releasing people.